Miriam Tortajada

 Cognitive Neuroscience

-Hi!
-I’m Miriam Tortajada, a postdoctoral researcher at the University of Granada, working on the CONNECTS project.
-I got my PhD in Experimental Psychology at the University of Murcia (Spain).
-My research field is Cognitive Neuroscience, specifically memory and attention.
-During my PhD, I focused on studying working memory related processes, mostly using electrophysiological methods.
-During this time, I have learned about EEG analysis techniques (MVPA and oscillations), which is one of the parts that I enjoy the most and I’m always open to work in new projects that require learning new methods.
+Previously, I was a postdoctoral researcher at the University of Granada, working on the CONNECTS project, with which I remain actively involved.
+I got my PhD in Cognitive Neuroscience from UMU, where I studied various aspects of Working Memory, especially how information is removed or deprioritized.
+During this time, I have learned about EEG analysis (MVPA and oscillations).
+I really enjoy data analysis and I’m always open to working on projects that require thinking about or learning new methods.

-I’m also very enthusiastic about open science and implementing research practices that could improve the reproducibility of our research.
+I’ve also collaborated in several works related to different attentional states, such as vigilance or mind-wandering.
+And I’m also very enthusiastic about open science and implementing research practices that could improve the reproducibility of our research.